opentok/learning-opentok-ios/README.md

 2. On first run, the app asks you for access to the camera:

-     Getting Started would like to Access the Camera: Don't Allow / OK
+     LearningOpenTok would like to Access the Camera: Don't Allow / OK

    iOS OS requires apps to automatically ask the user to grant camera permission to an app.